Performance

 With Donovan Carey in The Mummy’s Tomb

-They made various TV and radio appearances and played numerous venues and theatres across the UK including the Theatre Royal Stratford East’s celebrated Variety Nights, compered by Kate Williams and Barry Cryer.
-They were the opening act of ‘Before The Act’, a gala to support the fight against Section 28 at the Piccadilly Theatre which featured an extraordinary cast of performers including Judi Dench, The Pet Shop Boys, detailed here by Ian McKellen http://www.mckellen.com/stage/00564.htm and performed at the Manchester Free Trade Hall on the night of the, now historic, Manchester March against Section 28 – a day and night of protest alongside acts such as Tom Robinson, Jimmy Somerville, Erasure and many more. https://manchesterarchiveplus.wordpress.com/2018/08/22/never-going-underground-manchesters-resistance-to-section-28/
+The Hot Doris Band were the opening act of ‘Before The Act’, a gala to support the fight against Section 28 at the Piccadilly Theatre, produced by Twentieth Century Vixens, which featured an extraordinary cast of performers including Judi Dench, The Pet Shop Boys, detailed here by Ian McKellen http://www.mckellen.com/stage/00564.htm We also performed at the Manchester Free Trade Hall on the night of the, now historic, Manchester March against Section 28 – a day and night of protest alongside acts such as Tom Robinson, Jimmy Somerville, Erasure and many more. https://manchesterarchiveplus.wordpress.com/2018/08/22/never-going-underground-manchesters-resistance-to-section-28/